LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **EnableSmsAuthentication**: if `true`, enables the SMS verification option for electronic signatures.
 * **EnableOtpAuthentication**: if `true`, enables the OTP App verification option for electronic signatures.
 * **EnableSelfieAuthentication** (v1.23.0): if `true`, enables the selfie capture for electronic signatures.
+* **EnableDatavalidAuthentication** (v1.32.0): if `true`, enables the selfie capture with Datavalid validation for electronic signatures.
+If enabled, the setting in the section
+`Datavalid` must also be configured.
+* **EnablePixAuthentication** (v1.32.0): if `true`, enables the Pix authentication for electronic signatures.
+If enabled, the setting in the section
+`Gerencianet` must also be configured.
 * **EnableElectronicSignatureOfTermsOfUse** (default: `true`): if `true`, enables the terms of use to be signed electronically.
 * **IsAllowedByDefault**: if `true`, the option to allow electronic signatures is selected by default.
 * **IsGeolocationRequired** (v1.5.0): if `true`, the geolocation of an user must be sent in order to sign electronically.